 Undisturbed birthing hormones allow you to cope with the sensations of birth, give you the most blissful feelings of your life, make birth safer, and support successful breastfeeding and bonding.

-Your midwife stays for a couple hours after birth to cook you a meal, support breastfeeding, throw in a load of laundry, and tuck you into bed.
+Your midwife stays for a couple hours after birth to prepare a meal for you, support breastfeeding, clean up and throw in a load of laundry, and tuck you into bed.

 For as long as humans have existed, women have been giving birth at home.
-Hospitals only began growing in the 1700-1800's but doctors were not trained to deliver babies at that time.
+Hospitals only began growing in the 1700-1800's but even then doctors were not trained to deliver babies yet.
 Midwives were the primary care providers for women having babies.
 And even by the year 1900, only 5% of births took place in a hospital.
-Gradually, trust was handed over to doctors as women were not allowed to support each other in birth anymore, and the view of birth shifted.
-Women no longer should have to "suffer" and labor should be managed to ensure that it is safe and efficient.
+Gradually, trust was handed over to doctors as midwives were discredited by the institution, and the view of birth shifted.
+Giving birth in hospitals has been normalized, but it is not normal.

 Click here to read more about the history of childbirth and how it came to be viewed with so much fear.